sullivan973/FaceRecog/README.md

 # FaceRecog
-Playing with facial recognition software for learning to build slappy robot
+Playing with facial recognition software for learning to build laser boi